Reflect on the work you've accomplished

 - Help your children write a sentence about builders they are thankful for: Firefighters (safe spaces), Architects (buildings), Priests (holy communities), Teachers (smart communities)

-Since St. Joseph is the patron Saint of the unemployed, families with older children can spend time volunteering at shelters / soup kitchens / local charities to help those in need
+Since St. Joseph is the patron Saint of the unemployed, families with older children can spend time volunteering at shelters / soup kitchens / local charities to help those in need.
+Remind your children to pray to Saint Joseph for employment, too!

 - Read up on other Catholics who famously valued work (Example: Dorothy Day and her involvement with the Catholic Worker Movement)

-- Donate your underused work clothing to local organizations that help provide professional outfits unemployed workers going to job applications
+- Donate your underused work clothing to local organizations that help provide professional outfits to unemployed workers